insin/DOMBuilder/docs/index.rst

 ##############

-Event handlers can be specified as you would expect - supply an event name (including an ``"on"`` prefix) as one of the element's attributes and an event handling function as the corresponding value.
-DOMBuilder will ensure the element the event handler is registered on will be accessible cross-browser using the ``this`` keyword when the event handling function is executed.
+Event handlers can be specified as you would expect - supply an event name as one of the element's attributes and an event handling function as the corresponding value.
+Any of the `event types supported by jQuery`_ can be registered in this manner.

+.. _`event types supported by jQuery`: http://api.jquery.com/category/events/

 For example, the following will create a text input which displays a default value, clearing it when the input is focused and restoring the default if the input is left blank::

    var defaultInput =
-     INPUT({type: "text", name: "test",
-            value: "Type Here!", defaultValue: "Type Here!",
+     INPUT({type: "text", name: "test", defaultValue: "Type Here!",
-            onfocus: function()
+            focus: function()
             {
                if (this.value == this.defaultValue)
                {
                    this.value = "";
                }
             },
-            onblur: function()
+            blur: function()
             {
                if (this.value == "")
                {